-This work was supported by Guangdong Basic and Applied Basic Research Foundation under Grant 2024A1515012094, by the National Natural Science Foundation of China under Grant 62002135, 62322601, 62425201, 62172066, and by the Excellent Youth Foundation of Chongqing under Grant CSTB2023NSCQJQX0025.
-This work was also supported by the National Natural Science Foundation of China under Grant 722222022 and 72171013.
-(Corresponding author: Chao Chen)
+Manuscript received 2 April 2024; revised 29 April 2024 and 26 May 2024; accepted 27 May 2024.
+Date of publication 30 May 2024; date of current version 6 September 2024.
+This work was supported in part by the Guangdong Basic and Applied Basic Research Foundation under Grant 2024A1515012094; in part by the National Natural Science Foundation of China under Grant 62002135, Grant 62322601, Grant 62425201, and Grant 62172066; in part by the Excellent Youth Foundation of Chongqing under Grant CSTB2023NSCQJQX0025; and in part by the National Natural Science Foundation of China under Grant 72171013.
+(Corresponding author: Chao Chen.)

-S. Guo, B. Deng and S. Long are with the National & Local Joint Engineering Research Center of Network Security Detection and Protection Technology, Guangdong Provincial Key Laboratory of Data Security and Privacy Protection, and College of Information Science and Technology, Jinan University, Guangzhou, China.
+Suiming Guo, Baoying Deng, and Saiqin Long are with the National and Local Joint Engineering Research Center of Network Security Detection and Protection Technology, Guangdong Provincial Key Laboratory of Data Security and Privacy Protection, and the College of Information Science and Technology, Jinan University, Guangzhou 510632, China (e-mail: guosuiming@email.jnu.edu.cn).

-E-mail: guosuiming@email.jnu.edu.cn

-Chao Chen is with Chongqing University, Chongqing, China.
+Chao Chen is with the College of Computer Science, Chongqing University, Chongqing 400044, China (e-mail: cschaochen@cqu.edu.cn).

-E-mail: cschaochen@cqu.edu.cn

-Jintao Ke is with the University of Hong Kong, Hong Kong SAR, China.
-E-mail: kejintao@hku.hk
+Jintao Ke is with the Department of Civil Engineering, University of Hong Kong, Hong Kong, SAR, China (e-mail: kejintao@hku.hk).

-J. Wang is with School of Computer Science and Engineering and School of Economics and Management, Beihang University, Beijing, China.
-E-mail: iywang@buaa.edu.cn
+Jingyuan Wang is with the School of Computer Science and Engineering and the School of Economics and Management, Beihang University, Beijing 100191, China (e-mail: jywang@buaa.edu.cn).

-K. Xu is with Department of Computer Science and Technology, Tsinghua University.
+Ke Xu is with the Department of Computer Science and Technology, Tsinghua University, Beijing 100084, China (e-mail: xuke@mail.tsinghua.edu.cn).

-E-mail: xuke@mail.tsinghua.edu.cn